 II.B.3.
 Faculty Qualifications II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
-II.B.3.b) Subspecialty physician faculty members must: II.B.3.b).(1) have current certification in the subspecialty by the American Board of Surgery, or possess qualifications judged acceptable to the Review Committee; and, (Core) [Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this subspecialty] II.B.3.b).(2) be licensed to practice medicine in the state where the program or participating site is located.
-(Core)

-II.B.3.c) Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee.
-(Core)

-II.B.4.
-Core Faculty

-Core faculty members must have a significant role in the education and supervision of fellows and must devote a significant portion of their entire effort to fellow education and/or administration, and must, as a component of their activities, teach, evaluate, and provide formative feedback to fellows.
-(Core)
+II.B.3.a).(1) Faculty members must be appointed for at least two years to ensure continuity in the supervision of fellows.
+(Detail) II.B.3.b) Subspecialty physician faculty members must: II.B.3.b).(1) have current certification in the subspecialty by the American Board of Thoracic Surgery or possess qualifications judged acceptable to the Review Committee.
+(Core) [Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this subspecialty] II.B.3.c) Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee.
+(Core) II.B.4.
+Core Faculty Core faculty members must have a significant role in the education and supervision of fellows and must devote a significant portion of their entire effort to fellow education and/or administration, and must, as a component of their activities, teach, evaluate, and provide formative feedback to fellows.
+(Core) Beekground e nd Intents Care feaulty members are articled to the auguages of follow

 Background and Intent: Core faculty members are critical to the success of fellow education.
 They support the program leadership in developing, implementing, and assessing curriculum, mentoring fellows, and assessing fellows' progress toward achievement of competence in and the autonomous practice of the specialty.
 Core faculty members should be selected for their broad knowledge of and involvement in the program, permitting them to effectively evaluate the program.
-Core faculty members may also be selected for their specific expertise and unique contribution to the program.
+Core faculty members may also be selected for their specific expertise and unique contributions to the program.
 Core faculty members are engaged in a broad range of activities, which may vary across programs and specialties.
 Core faculty members provide clinical teaching and supervision of fellows, and also participate in non-clinical activities related to fellow education and program administration.
 Examples of these non-clinical activities include, but are not limited to, interviewing and selecting fellow applicants, providing didactic instruction, mentoring fellows, simulation exercises, completing the annual ACGME Faculty Survey, and participating on the program's Clinical Competency Committee, Program Evaluation Committee, and other GME committees.

 II.B.4.a) Faculty members must complete the annual ACGME Faculty Survey.
-(Core) II.B.4.b) Core faculty members must be board certified or board eligible in pediatric surgery by the American Board of Surgery.
-(Core) II.B.4.c) In addition to the program director, there must be one more core faculty member(s) than enrolled fellow(s) in the program.
+(Core) II.B.4.b) In addition to the program director, there must be at least one core faculty member for each approved fellowship position.
 (Core) II.C.
 Program Coordinator II.C.1.
 There must be a program coordinator.
 (Core) II.C.2.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
-(Core) II.C.2.a) The program coordinator must be provided with support equal to a dedicated minimum of 30 percent/FTE for administration of the program.
+(Core) II.C.2.a) The program coordinator must be provided with support equal to a dedicated minimum of 20 percent FTE for administration of the program.
 (Core)